Thqrn/ffmpeg-scripts/README.md

 # Add Text
 Essentially a meme generator, allows a user to add top text, bottom text, and select video speed.
 Very simple.

+# Extract Frame
+Extracts a frame from a video.
+Note that frames start at 0, so the second frame in the video is 1, the third is 2, and so on.